The Malignant Swish of Dreamscape

 like the drone of a thousand bees.

-A three-time Pushcart Prize nominee, Lana Bella is the author of two chapbooks, Under My Dark (Crisis Chronicles Press, 2016), and Adagio (Finishing Line Press, forthcoming), has had poetry and fiction featured with over 300 journals, including 2River, California Quarterly, Chiron Review, Columbia Journal, Poetry Salzburg Review, San Pedro River Review, Yes Poetry, and elsewhere, among others.
+A three-time Pushcart Prize nominee, Lana Bella is the author of two chapbooks, Under My Dark (Crisis Chronicles Press, 2016), and Adagio (Finishing Line Press, forthcoming).
+Her poetry and fiction have appeared in 2River, California Quarterly, Chiron Review, Columbia Journal, Poetry Salzburg Review, San Pedro River Review, Yes Poetry, and elsewhere, among others.
 She resides in the US and the coastal town of Nha Trang, Vietnam, where she is a mom of two far-too-clever-frolicsome imps.